 - Orange marmalade pinwheels

-The french cream puffs dessert is undoubtedly considered the “king of desserts”.
+The French cream puffs dessert is undoubtedly considered the “king of desserts”.
 I must confess that at first I found this otherwise easy cream puff recipe quite difficult to make; these puffs looked intimidating to me.
-But I’ve tried my hand at a few ideas for choux a la creme recipe and experimented a lot to get the absolutely perfect recipe.
+But I’ve tried my hand at a few ideas for choux a la crème recipe and experimented a lot to get the absolutely perfect recipe.
 Also the cream puff filling recipe is super easy to make and tastes amazing, making a great pair with the puffy, light pastry!

 What is the difference between a cream puff and a profiterole?

-The difference between the choux a la crème and eclairs is mainly the shape and filling.
-Eclairs are oblong, while cream puffs are round.
+Using the same dough, you can also bake profiteroles, funnel cakes, churros, beignets or eclairs.
+The difference is mainly the shape and filling.
+Eclairs for example are oblong, while cream puffs are round.
 The filling is usually vanilla cream, but choux a la crème also have whipped cream and are dusted with confectioner’s sugar.
 Eclairs are usually covered with chocolate or vanilla cream.

 Profiteroles, on the other hand, are filled with ice cream (you can try coffee, chocolate or pecan ice cream) and frozen, topped with chocolate ganache.